Dean of the Faculty

 Questions?
 Contact facultyleadership@brown.edu

-• Katie Biello, Associate Professor of Behavioral and Social Sciences
+• Colleen Dalton, Professor of Earth, Environmental, and Planetary Sciences

-• Rebecca Carter, Associate Professor of Anthropology and Urban Studies
+• Amanda Jamieson, Associate Professor of Molecular Microbiology and Immunology

-• Eric Darling, Associate Professor of Medical Science (Pathology and Laboratory Medicine)
+• Sean Lawler, Associate Professor of Pathology and Laboratory Medicine